tinvukhac/learned-spatial-join-v0.1/README.md

 ```

 ## How to modify the current implementation?
-* You can change the parameters, add/remove layers of MLP and CNN model at the function create_mlp and create_cnn in the models.py module.
+* You can change the parameters, add/remove layers of MLP and CNN model at the function *create_mlp* and *create_cnn* in the [models.py](models.py) module.
 * You can train/test in a specific group of datasets by using the corresponding join results at data/join_results.
-* What if you want to train/test your own data?
+* What if you want to train/test with your own data?
 1. Run the join queries.
 2. Export input dataset's histograms.
 3. Export input dataset's spatial descriptors.